joelparkerhenderson/objectives-and-key-results/README.md

 In addition, OKRs are intended to roll up, so each team can have its own OKRs, which will roll up into a department's OKRs, which will roll up into the company's OKRs; this enables participants to quickly look at different levels of resolution of goals, which is very useful for balancing priorities among teams.

-### How do OKRs compare to task lists or work boards?
+### How does OKR compare to task lists or work boards?

 OKRs focus on the top few goals, deadlines, and progress points; task lists and work boards typically capture much more information, such as a total enumeration of all task items or work items.